s88leigh/Click-Button-To-Change-Color/README.md

 ##Demo 3
 # Enter a Color from List
 This code demonstrates the use of functions using If, Else if, Else.
 Once the user enters a color of their choice from the list, the color entered will appear in the box.
 Any color not on the list will set the box to a default color of white.

+##Demo 4
+# # Enter a Color from List
+This code demonstrates the use of functions using Switch Statement.
+Once the user enters a color of their choice from the list, the color entered will appear in the box.
+Any color not on the list will set the box to a default color of white.